Daniel-WWU-IT/sciencemesh-wwu/meshar/README.md

     - Some parts, especially about writing custom probes, are missing
 - Free, but comes with no support
     - SLA module not included in free version
+    - Email notifications problematic
+        - Only SMTP relay server supported
+        - Configuration on the OS side, CheckMK simply uses the `sendmail` command
 - Notifications (various channels), events, basic logging etc.
 - Easy to setup and deploy
 - Lots of fine-tuning necessary